sauliusdainys/docs/README.md

 - Exception or no response received (request timeout)
 - Service unavailable or bad return

 The penalty is applied against insurance budget (funded by K2N particapants) when terms of services are violated.
 This ensures that data consumers (DAPPs) get the highest level of service.
 K2N PoS combined with SDC serves as an algorihmic insurance, dispute resolution and reputation scoring model.
+Bad actors stand to lose staked K2N tokens as well suffer loss of reputation. **K2N tokens are burned (taken out of the circulation) when deducted as penalty against posted insurance.**

 ## K2N Governance Model